imbesat-rizvi/CMD_line_Scientific_Calculator_prototype/README.md

 5) \+ for Unary Plus
 6) \- for Unary Minus

-The functions presently supported are;
+The functions presently supported are:
 1) sin
 2) cos
 3) tan